nikolaiwarner/annedeanandrand.com/fun.md

 [Wallace Station](http://www.wallacestation.com/Wallace_Station_Deli_and_Bakery/Home.html)
+Delicious lunch spot.
 This is a joint in the middle of beautiful KY horse country and has been featured in Garden & Gun and the Food Network's Diners, Drive-Ins and Dives.
 It is worth the drive alone!